 The climate of the chaparral biome is very hot and dry.

 - Most of the precipitation occurring in the Biome occurs during the winter months.
-Summers, which tend to be hot and dry, run about 104 °F, but can range from 30° and 120° F.
+Summers, which tend to be hot and dry, run about 104 °F but can range from 30° to 120 °F.

-- Summers are unique in the biome because while it can get very hot, temperatures can also quickly dip down to nearly freezing.
+- Summers are unique in the biome because while it can get very hot, temperatures can quickly drop to nearly freezing.
 Fires and droughts in the chaparral are very common in the summer.
-Rain totals in the biome average between 10-17 inches for the year, with most of that occurring during the winter.
+Rain totals in the biome average between 10-17 inches annually, most of that occurring during the winter.
 It receives more rainfall per year than the desert biome.

 The weather found in the biome is constantly changing.
 Conditions can change vastly from day to night, and the animals and plants that live in these areas must learn how to quickly adapt to these constant changes.